Tony Liu

 Hello!
 My research sits at the intersection of causal inference and machine learning, with a focus on observational methods: how do we build an understanding of the world when we cannot run a randomized experiment?

-I develop machine learning methods that improve traditional observational causal methodology in order to answer causal questions in complex data domains.
+I develop machine learning approaches that improve observational causal methodology in order to answer causal questions in complex data domains.
 Alongside my awesome collaborators, I use these methods across data science applications in public health, social communication, mental wellness, and medicine.

 selected publications